isabella232/xively-mobile-sdk-ios/README.md

 ### Graph TimeSeries Data
 Xively provides TimeSeries data storage to persist the data of specific device channels (e.g. sensor data).
-Here is an example for how to query it then graph it using the MPAndroidChart library.
+Here is an example for how to query it.

 #### 1. Query Xively TimeSeries